Epidural Injections Specialists

 Am I a candidate for epidural injections?

-The team at AABP Integrative Pain Care determines if you’re a candidate for epidural injections after a pain management consultation.
+The team at AABP Integrative Pain Care and Wellness determines if you’re a candidate for epidural injections after a pain management consultation.
 You may be a candidate if you have neck, back, arm, or leg pain due to:

 • A bulging or herniated disc